john-science/john-science.github.io/x/dice_goblin.md

 From this rank and higher, the Dice Goblin might randomly give you aid or gifts at any time.
 Gifts are more likely:

-* the higher your status in the religion
+* the higher their status in the religion
-* if you have their Holy Symbol on you
+* if they are in possession of their Holy Symbol
 * on the Summer and Winter Solstice
-* if you invoke his name in front of non-believers
+* if they invoke his name in front of non-believers

 <br/>